Max Redbend – Scholarship holder through to TAFE. Primary Industry World Skills – NSW Champion

 • Geographic isolation from schools and services.

 • Disadvantaged by a low family income.

 • Applications will only be considered if you supply the following supporting documentation:

-– ATO Tax Assessment Notices for the household for year ending, the year prior to applying (e.g. you must provide a copy of the Tax Assessment Notice for year ending June 2019, when applying for a 2020 bursary).
-The notice must be forwarded with the application form.
+– ATO Tax Assessment Notices for the household for year ending 30 June 2020, when applying for a 2021 bursary.
+The notice/s must be forwarded with the

 – Proof of AIC and/or LAFHA allowances.

 • Other special and exceptional circumstances including medical cases.

 • Students from remote border areas (VIC, SA and QLD) may apply but must attend a rural school in NSW.

 All applicants must declare to the Foundation the allowances they are eligible to receive from all sources.
 Bursaries and scholarships are only available for attendance at schools and hostels in rural NSW.

 All bursaries are granted at the absolute discretion of the Board of Directors and may be adjusted or withdrawn if the circumstances of the recipients change.